 - B2C (Business-to-Consumer):

-Companies that sell directly to the final consumers of the product or service.
+These are companies that sell straight to the final consumers of the product or service.

-It’s one of the most common and there are thousands of examples.
+It’s one of the most common and there are thousands of examples of this.

 - C2B (Consumer-to-Business):

-Entries in that consumers publish a product or service and companies bid for them.
+Entries in which consumers post a product or service and companies raise for them.

 Freelancer, Twago, Nubelo, or Adtriboo.